shubham3k/portfolio/README.md

-A portfolio website created using [Next.js](https://nextjs.org) with a very simple and minimalstic design.
+A portfolio website created using [Next.js](https://nextjs.org) with a very simple and minimalistic design.

-Feel free to use this codebase for learning purpose.
-Below is step by step guidance is provided
+You can use this codebase for learning purposes.
+Below is step-by-step guidance provided
 ## Getting Started

-First, clone the repositry or download zip file :
+First, clone the repository or download the zip file :

 ```bash
 npm install